Wall Street Rallies Again as Stocks Ride Post-Election Wave

 Split control of Washington also carries potential downsides.
 Gridlock may lessen the chances of the U.S. government coming together on a deal to deliver a big shot of stimulus for the economy, for example.

-If Congress and the White House can’t come to a deal, the pressure rises on the Federal Reserve to do more to support the economy, if it can.
-The central bank has already slashed interest rates to record lows and stepped forcefully into the bond market to prop up prices.

-It will announce its latest decision on interest-rate policy in the afternoon.
-Investors don't expect it to make any major changes, at least not yet.

-The yield on the 10-year Treasury rose to 0.78% from 0.77% late Wednesday.
+The yield on the 10-year Treasury held steady at 0.77%.
 It had been above 0.90% earlier this week, when markets were still thinking a Democratic sweep was possible that could lead to a big stimulus package for the economy.

 The pandemic continues to weigh on economies around the world, with counts rising at troubling rates across much of Europe and the United States.
 Several European governments have brought back restrictions on businesses in hopes of slowing the spread.